-A non-partisan technology think tank, TechFreedom, hosted a panel discussion on the new rule, during which its president, Berin Szoka, claimed, “The reality is most of the sites and services, like Facebook or Twitter, don’t have an option available for kids.”
+A non-partisan technology think tank, TechFreedom, hosted a panel discussion on the new COPPA parental consent rule.
+At the event, its president, Berin Szoka, explained: “The reality is most of the sites and services, like Facebook or Twitter, don’t have an option available for kids.”

-Hip Hop artist and VH1 family programming celebrity The Game is feuding, y’all.
+The Game is feuding, y’all.
 This time, he’s beefing with his kid’s babysitter, whom we’ll call *Jane.* The battle ground?
 L.A.
 Superior Court.
 The issue?
 Instagram defamation.

 This tale of social media woe began about a month ago.
-One day, while kibitzing on social media, The Game learned that his friend, Nas, had hired caretaker *Jane*, whom had once worked at la casa Game; her tenure, allegedly, ignominiously cut short.
+One day, The Game learned that his boy, Nas, hired caretaker Jane, who had worked at la casa Game; her tenure ignominiously cut short.